dupgit/sauvegarde/README.md

-sauvegarde
+Sauvegarde
 ==========

-Some experiments around backup
+Some experiments around backup.